fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 Create Workspaces
 -----------------------

-A **Workspaces** is a basic concept of WASDI: one of the main objective of the platform is to connect to various satellite imagery portals and download files from such services.
+A **Workspace** is a basic concept of WASDI: think of it as a folder.

+One of the main objective of the platform is to connect to various satellite imagery portals and download files from such services.
 The workspace is composed by a collection of images downloaded, called **products**.

-The download doesn't require local storage because it "happens" in dedicated cluod instances.
+Data retrieval doesn't require local storage because it "happens" in the cloud.
-Also, a workspace, holds the informations about the elaborations on such data, done by the **processors**.
+Also, a workspace holds the information about the elaborations on such data, done by the **processors**.
-Each users can create his own workspace, but he can also share them with other users.
+Users can create their own workspaces, and they can also share them with other users.

 In the following steps we will add some controls to HTML and some code to our main.js file to create a Workspace on WASDI.